-I’m so glad you came here to find road trip activities for toddlers.
+You’re going to love these ideas for road trip activities for toddlers and preschoolers.
 We have spent years trying out different ideas for ways to entertain a toddler on a long car trip.
 Actually, we’ve been doing it for 25+ years.
+We’ve taken nieces, nephews, and our own kids on long trips.
 And, it’s been the best thing ever.
+We love traveling with kids.
 Sometimes we’ve made DIY busy bags and created our own activities.
 Other times we’ve purchased fun toddler travel toys.

 One of the biggest things we’ve learned … you can’t use the same road trip activities for toddlers that you do for older kids.
 They have a much shorter attention span and have greater limitations, too.
 Don’t think it’s hopeless, though.